-At the other end of the plateau, marked by a mobile phone tower, our road started to descend in hairpins, but we took a plunging short cut down a forest track, rejoining the road just above the village of Vesvres, which was a delightfully haphazard collection of cottages clustered under the church, like chickens under a mother hen.
+At the other end of the plateau, marked by a mobile phone tower, our road started to descend in hairpins, but we took a plunging short cut down a forest track, rejoining the road just above the village of Vesvres, which was a charmingly haphazard collection of cottages clustered under the church, like chickens under a mother hen.

-At the bottom of the village, where the road turned off to Vitteaux, we met the carload of people who had asked us about the archaeological site.
+At the bottom of the village, where the road turned off to Vitteaux, we met the same carload of people who had asked us about the archaeological site.
 They were eating sandwiches on a park bench, and assured us that they had found what they were looking for, but we never found out exactly what it was.

 It was a short, easy walk down to Vitteaux, which lay in a shallow bowl of farmland.
-We skirted around the centre of the town and made for the camping ground, at the western edge beside a park.
+We skirted around the centre of the town and made for the camping ground at the western edge, beside a park.

 The office looked like a station on some long-disappeared railway line (which is what it was, we later discovered).
 There was nobody about, but everything was immaculate – mown lawns, flower beds and a new-looking shower block with copious hot water.

 We put up our little tent, washed our clothes and ourselves, then had a moment of repose in the shade of a young ash tree.
 There was only one other tent and no caravans in the place.

 At about 5 pm we set off to see the town.
 Arriving in the main street, we were astonished to see many shops abandoned or boarded up.

 It was even more surprising because the place had the makings of a Plus Beau Village – a massive slate-roofed market hall jutting out into the roadway, magnificent houses with half-timbering, dormer windows and elaborate doorways, arcades supported on grey, cracked, age-old posts, plus other architectural delights.

 We saw two bars, which were open and five restaurants, which were not and never would be again, by the look of them.